 Right after the storing up, she calls it a day with one final step.
 Amma brews the first cup of coffee from the new batch of powder.
 She never (over) sweetens it and enjoys when steaming hot.
 Something very beautiful to watch.
 Literally seeing her enjoy the fruit of her labour.
 A proud barista if you ask me.
 My favourite and personal barista forever.

 Now, take a look at the visuals:

 A cup of Amma’s coffee means much more than a hot beverage.
 It is even beyond my love for its scent or flavour.
 It is one of the many chords that she has attached to me.
 To make sure that I find my way back home, how ever far.
-Something to make remind me that she is what I need after a long day of work, during a terrible day of period cramps.
+Something to remind me that she is what I need after a long day of work, during a terrible day of period cramps.
 It is simply her comfort served hot in a cup.
-One that I would get tired of.
+One that I would never get tired of.

 Pardon me for the mistakes I would made in describing the technique or flavour.
 And again this is not a professional coffee making blog, just something very personal, something too indigenous to the place I very dearly call Home.